24/7 Emergency Vet in Decatur

 If you suspect your pet has ingested household chemicals or toxic plants, the ASPCA Animal Poison Control Center (APCC) emergency line is a valuable resource.
 Contact (888) 426-4435 for information about substances toxic to pets and emergency-related care.
 Find them online here for the most-up-to-date information on plants, foods and household items poisonous to pets.

 Call (217) 428-7709, or (217) 875-8584 outside our normal business hours, if your pet exhibits any signs of an emergency or you think they may need immediate care.
-We will tell you to bring your pet into our hospital right away if they’re experiencing a true pet emergency.
-After hours, either one of our doctors or another on-call doctor will walk you through your pet’s emergency care.
+We will tell you to bring your pet into our animal hospital right away if they’re experiencing a true pet emergency.
+After hours, either one of our veterinarians or another on-call veterinarian will walk you through your pet’s emergency care.
 You will be advised on any necessary first-aid treatment and given directions to the on-call practice.
 Once there, your pet will receive immediate life-saving treatment by veterinary professionals.
 Afterwards, once the referring veterinary practice reopens, the pet will be transferred back to their regular veterinary practice.